The Distinctive Rituals and Ceremonies of the Knights of Saint Lazarus

 The Knighthood Ritual: Advancement Through Ranks

-Within the order, advancement was marked by increasingly elaborate ceremonies.
-While all knights were brothers in faith, the order had a structured hierarchy: squires, knights, commander knights, and the Grand Master.
-Each promotion required a specific ritual that reaffirmed the knight's vows and tested their leadership.
+Within the order, advancement was marked by increasingly elaborate ceremonies that reflected a knight's growing responsibilities.
+While all knights were brothers in faith, the order maintained a structured hierarchy that included squires, knights, commander knights, and ultimately the Grand Master.
+Each promotion required a specific ritual that reaffirmed the knight's vows while testing their readiness for greater leadership.

 Promotion to Knight